MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-RectF-Offset-Methods.md

 ---
-Description: 'This topic lists the Offset methods of the RectF class.
-For a complete list of methods for the RectF class, see Rect Methods.' ms.assetid: '0dcd8bc5-c38b-40ce-bc66-110d49cb96d5'
+Description: This topic lists the Offset methods of the RectF class.
+For a complete list of methods for the RectF class, see Rect Methods. ms.assetid: 0dcd8bc5-c38b-40ce-bc66-110d49cb96d5
-title: 'RectF.Offset methods'
+title: RectF.Offset methods
+ms.date: 07/02/2019
 ---

 # RectF.Offset methods